cotoaga/khaos-researcher/README.md

 - `enum` - Enum-based with metadata
 - `dict` - Dictionary structure with helpers

+## Supabase Setup

+For production deployment, you'll need a Supabase project:

+1. **Create Supabase Project**: Go to https://supabase.com and create a new project
+2. **Run Database Schema**: Execute the SQL schema (see CLAUDE.md for full schema)
+3. **Get Credentials**: Copy your project URL and API keys
+4. **Set Environment Variables**: Add to Vercel or your .env file

+The system automatically detects Supabase configuration and switches from file-based storage to database persistence.

 ## Architecture

 Built with the KHAOS-Coder philosophy: